Yoga Bags: The Waterproof vs. Water-Resistant Ruse

 The Carry: Options and Comfort

 How you haul this thing matters.
 You're walking, you're commuting.
 An awkward bag is a pain.
 The best bags offer multi-carry options.
 The Magnilay is a good example: it has strong, comfortable straps.
-You can wear it as a crossbody bag.
+You can wear it as a crossbody bag using the adjustable shoulder strap.
 You can sling it over one shoulder.
 You can carry it by the handles.
 You can even adjust the straps to wear it as a backpack.
+It also features a convenient hanging loop for storage in the locker room.
 It’s versatile.
 It’s comfortable.
 It doesn't dig into your shoulder.
 It just... works.
 The zippers are smooth.
 They don't snag or jam.
 Every part of it is designed to be effortless.

 Nobody gets into yoga to become an expert in logistics.
 You're there to breathe, to move, to find a moment of clarity.
 But the wrong bag—the one that’s always fighting you—steals that first moment of calm.